HMCS Saskatoon (MM 709): Construction and career

 Saskatoon was laid down on 5 September 1997 by Halifax Shipyards Ltd. at Halifax, Nova Scotia and was launched on 30 March 1998.
 The ship transferred to the west coast in September 1998 and was commissioned into the RCN on 5 December 1998 at Esquimalt, British Columbia.
 Saskatoon carries the hull classification symbol MM 709.
-Named after the city of Saskatoon, Saskatchewan, references to the city are found on the ship with the ships captains desk named Cranberry Flats and a main corridor in the ship named after Idylwyld Drive.
+Named after the city of Saskatoon, Saskatchewan, references to the city are found on the ship with the ship's captain's desk named Cranberry Flats and a main corridor in the ship named after Idylwyld Drive.

 In 2007, a court martial revealed that a third of Saskatoon's crew used illicit drugs, namely cocaine, leading to a Canadian Armed Forces wide drug use investigation.

 In February 2012, Saskatoon took part in Exercise Pacific Guardian, a joint coastal defence exercise.
 During the exercise, Saskatoon, along with sister ships Nanaimo and Brandon trained with naval reserve units, and United States Coast Guard vessels involving various scenarios focused on drug or immigrant smuggling, pollution detection, marine mammal sightings, shellfish poaching, illegal logging and criminal activities.